telerik/reporting-docs/knowledge-base/characters-not-appearing-correctly-in-pdf-files.md

 ## Possible Causes

-- The used font is not TrueType;
+- The used font is not TrueType.

-- The used font does not support the characters you need to display;
+- The used font does not support the characters you need to display.

 - The used font is not available on the server and/or the client machines.

+- The font author has restricted font embedding _(see [Fonts Requirements]({%slug telerikreporting/designing-reports/rendering-and-paging/fonts-requirements%}))_.

 ## Solution